SETeam59/proj3/README.md

 Note: More functionality are being added to this project.
 Please refer to the 'issues' tab for more information.
 In case you want to contribute to this project , please refer to 'Contributing.md' file.

 ## Style Checker and Analyzer
-We are using flake9 as our style checker and code analyzer.
-While contrivuting to this project, make sure you conform to norms dictated by flake8
+We are using black as our style checkers and code analyzer.
+While contrivuting to this project, make sure you conform to norms dictated by black

-### Flake8
+### black
 <b>Installation</b>
-- `python<version> -m pip install flake8`
+- `python<version> -m pip install black`

-If you want Flake8 to be installed for your default Python installation, you can instead use:
-- `python -m pip install flake8`

- <b>Using Flake8</b>
+ <b>Using black</b>
- <br/>To start using Flake8, open an interactive shell and run one of the following,
+ <br/>To start using black, open an interactive shell and run the following.
+This will automatically refractor the code according the
-- `flake8 path/to/code/to/check.py`
+- `black path/to/code/to/check.py`
-- `flake8 path/to/code/`

 This repository is made for CSC 510 Software Engineering Course at NC State University.

-Project Group 56 Team Members:
+Project Group 59 Team Members:

-* Ajith Kumar V P
+* Saketh Ruddarraju
-* Priya Krishnamurthy
+* Sharan Jamanani
-* Divya Puranam
+* Nayan Bhushan
-* Reshma Rajashekaraiah
+* Hruthwik Krishnamurthy